A good community is all about friendly neighbours!

-For more information visit: Murray River, Lakes & Coorong
+More information about the Murray River, Lakes & Coorong.

 The Mt Lofty Ranges rear to their highest point to create the Adelaide Hills, a story book countryside dotted with quaint villages and bustling towns.
 The Adelaide Hills' stunning views and big blue skies will take your breath away.